TheoAcker12/accessibility-content-testing/_episodes/headings.md

 2. Turn off all contrast errors.
 3. Turn off all alerts except for _Skipped heading level_ and _Possible heading_.
 4. Turn off all features by clicking the top checkbox instead of each of the feature checkboxes.
-5. Turn off all non-heading structural elements: Everything except _Heading level X_.
+5. Turn off all non-heading structural : Everything except _Heading level X_.
 6. Turn off all ARIA.

 After we have finished, we can go from the Details tab to the Structure tab.
 This tab will show headings and page regions.
 The headings, which we are interested in, have circular symbols: We can ignore everything that is not a circle.